AeloveRim/aeloverim.github.io/docs/Gameplay Guide.md

 - Before you attempt to take down a dragon, make sure you have a good ranged attack.
 Dragons will absolutely murder you in melee unless you block, parry, or ward against every one of their melee attacks, including when they land on you.
 Even if you can survive a dragon in close quarters, they will not simply stand by while you hack at them.

 - Don't try to tank dragon breath unless you have a lot of health and resistances.
 You can of course hide behind an obstacle when the dragon is about to breathe, but there are also a lot of other ways to deal with dragon breath.
-For example, a mage can negate dragon breath with even the weakest ward.
-A warrior could negate it with the Whirlwind Shield block perk.
+For example, a mage can block dragon breath with even the weakest ward.
+A warrior could block it with the Whirlwind Shield block perk.
 A skilled thief could avoid it with the Dodge Roll sneak perk.

 - Dragons take less damage from opponents that aren't you.
 As such, summons and hirelings are less effective against them.